-Oven poaching is so much easier than fighting with the stainless steel poacher on top of the stove.
-The results are moist and delicious.
-I like to serve my cold salmon with green sauce and cucumber salad and/or Farro Salad.
+It may seem counter intuitive; but baking your salmon surrounded by herbs and wine in the oven produces the most moist and delicious fish.
+I like to serve this salmon cold with green sauce and cucumber salad and/or Farro Salad.
 All the flavors complement each other beautifully.

 Prep time: 15 minutes